withastro/astro/GOVERNANCE.md

 - `@i18n-gang` runs the `#docs-i18n` channel and organizes translations in several languages.
 - `@support-squad` runs the `#support-threads` channel and helps anyone who needs help using Astro.

-Many of these team roles can be be browsed and joined automatically by visiting the `#manage-roles` channel in our Discord.
+Many of these team roles can be be browsed and joined automatically by visiting the `#manage-roles` channel from within our Discord.

 Getting involved with a team is a great way to start contributing to Astro!

 ### Moderator